-In the late 1990's when I first worked on 'grey' imports, the Mitsubishi Pajero was the main vehicle coming into the UK.
-The technical information we needed was not available.
+In the late 1990's when I first worked on 'grey' imports, the Mitsubishi Pajero was the main vehicle imported into the UK.
+The technical information needed to work on them was not readily available.
 'Applied knowledge' was our only option!
 Main dealers weren't interested; Many still aren't.
 So enthusiasts like me, specialise in 'grey imports'.

 They are vehicles manufactured for the local Japanese market, that are not imported into the UK by main dealers.
 They are generally imported by small companies or individuals.

-In the UK, as a minimum, a Japanese grey import will need a new speedo face, rear foglight and illuminated foglight switch.
-And it's likely to need additional testing to ensure it meets European standards.
+In the UK, a Japanese grey import will need a new speedo face, rear foglight and illuminated foglight switch to be UK legal.
+Most need an 'IVA' test to ensure they meet our standards.

 There's advice on importing a Japanese vehicle on this link